Connect with others who understand.

 Use Absorbent Dressing

 Placing absorbent pads in affected areas to catch the pus draining from abscesses and tunnels can reduce the strong smell caused by HS.
-Absorbent dressings come in different strengths, and menstrual pads also can be used effectively for this purpose.
+Absorbent dressings come in different strengths, and menstrual pads can be used effectively for this purpose.
 However, avoid dressings with strong adhesive borders, which can irritate the skin around HS lesions.

 Members of myHSteam have discussed the importance of covering HS lesions to control the smell.
 “The odor was from when an abscess is opened and needs to drain.
 The pus does have an odor.
 In fact, when I went and got one lanced last week, I actually had to ask the doctor what that smell was,” one member wrote.
 “The thing that helped with the smell was to keep it clean and covered.
 Once it drained entirely, the smell went away and the wound healed itself.”